The Story of the Shrouds

 Shrouds of the Somme is an art installation which physically represents each of the 72,396 British Commonwealth servicemen killed at the Battle of the Somme who have no known grave, and whose names are engraved on the Thiepval Memorial.

-For the past five years – with barely a day off – artist Rob Heard has been hand-sewing calico shrouds and binding them over small figures.
-It has taken him 13,000 hours and around 1.6 million stitches.
+For five years – with barely a day off – artist Rob Heard hand-stitched calico shrouds and bound them over small figures.
+It took him 13,000 hours and around 1.6 million stitches.

 Rob started creating the Shrouds after a car accident in 2013 badly injured both of his hands.
 Despite a series of operations, he lost much of his grip and was in constant pain.
 Unable to continue his work carving his intricate wooden Bough Houses, Rob felt increasingly depressed.